Pranjal2041/flutter_camera_x/README.md

 # flutter_camera_x

-A new flutter plugin project.
+A flutter plugin for using androidX's new cameraX API.

 ## Getting Started